EllieD33/walk-the-line-frontend/README.md

 Originally developed as part of a group final project at Northcoders, this frontend has been overhauled to improve navigation and styling.

+It may take a while for the API to connect initially - please be patient :)

 ## Features
  - **Live Route Recording:** Use location services to record your walk or hike in real-time.